bwhitt7/cosc484website/README.md

 # AstroTeach
 A website that teaches astronomy!!

 IMPORTANT!
 Please do not use an actual email or password for this site.
 There is currently a glitch where people may gain access to the wrong accounts.
+I recommend using a dummy email and password.

 If you wish to utilize the website without making an account, please use the following credentials:

 Username: user@email.com

 Password: password123

 ## Client